raghavsaboo/docs.raghavsaboo.com/docs/Technical/Algorithms and Data Structures/Algorithms/tree traversals.md

 # Tree Traversals

 Systematic way of accessing all of the positions of a tree.
+An example of implementing these in an abstree `Tree` datastructure is presented in [Trees](../Data%20Structures/trees.md##Tree%20Traversal%20Algorithms)

 ## Pre-Order, Post-Order, and In-Order